wajihullahbaig/mtcc-python/README.md

 As of this date, all of them have failed.
 None of them could produce correct code except for Claude which corrected to a great level the orientation processing.

+### Fail1
 Minutia seem to be detected but thinning, orientation images, freqyuency iamges was a struggle.
+30 odd prompt requests per model but no success.
+MTCC paper knowledge based provided

+### Fail2
+Getting the sequence of events such as image enhancement, segmentation and binarization before minutia detection fro claude was a challenge.
 Will test again in 6 months time!

-30 odd prompt requests per model but no success.
+Around 8 prompts used.
+Knowledge based with 3 fingerprint papers with MTCC